pheadlessg/Ursa/README.md

 ### Can I test it?

-Run through of solidity testing and explaination of how to test
+Run through of solidity testing and explaination of how to test with mocha and chai

 ### Deployment